 Vaughan’s support brought the York University extension out of dormancy and made it a priority in the eyes of Toronto planners.
 The election of the McGuinty Liberal government, and particularly the election of McGuinty’s finance minister Greg Sorbara to that area’s riding, raised hopes that provincial funding would materialize.
 Finally the McGuinty Liberals offered funds so that the City of Toronto could embark on a full environmental assessment of the project, including public consultations.
 These were finished in 2005.

 Support from the provincial government did indeed materialize.
 On March 23, 2006, the province of Ontario surprised observers by committing $670 million in its budget to extend the Spadina subway not only to Steeles West, but beyond to the proposed Vaughan Corporate Centre (later renamed Vaughan Metropolitan Centre).
 The funding covered just a third of the anticipated cost of construction at the time.
 The Region of York and the City of Toronto themselves had to put up an additional third of the share (with Toronto covering 60% and York 40%), with the final share to come from the federal government in Ottawa.
 Delays in obtaining this funding, as well as further public consultation on the detailed design, kept shovels out of the ground until 2010.
-Finally, construction began in earnest, building a shaft at the north end of Downsview Park, near the site of the proposed Sheppard West station.
+Finally, construction began in earnest, building a shaft at the north end of Downsview Park.

 The extension’s design phase came to a close near the end of 2009, and work began in earnest on building the line.
 The first step was to drill into the route, to gather soil samples to confirm the conditions that construction workers were going to face as they dug deep.
 The soil samples generally confirmed that the water table along the route was higher than expected — a fact which significantly increased the cost of construction throughout the line.